 Biography

-Dr. McField was Born and Raised in Pine Bluff, Arkansas.
-She earned a bachelor’s degree in psychology with a minor in Addiction Studies from the University of Central Arkansas.
-After completing her Bachelor’s, she earned her master’s degree in Social Work at the University of Arkansas at Little Rock and a Ph.D. in Clinical Adolescent Psychology from Prairie View A&M University.
-After completing her pre-doctoral internship at Boys Town Behavioral Health outpatient clinic, she began her career at the University of Texas Permian Basin as an Assistant Professor of Clinical Psychology for two years.
-Dr. McField is an assistant professor at Texas State University, where she teaches the Psychology of Human Diversity.
+Dr. McField was born and raised in Pine Bluff, Arkansas.
+She completed a bachelor’s degree in psychology with a minor in Addiction Studies at the University of Central Arkansas.
+She later earned a master’s degree in Social Work from the University of Arkansas at Little Rock and a Ph.D. in Clinical Adolescent Psychology from Prairie View A&M University.
+Following her pre‑doctoral internship at the Boys Town Behavioral Health outpatient clinic, she began her academic career at the University of Texas Permian Basin.
+She served there as an Assistant Professor of Clinical Psychology for two years.
+She is now an Assistant Professor at Texas State University, teaching the Psychology of Human Diversity.

 Research Interests

 I developed the CRISIS Mitigation research lab to assist in accomplishing the above research agenda.
-CRISIS stands for Culture, Resilience, Intervention, Suicide, Interpersonal/Intergroup engagement, and Structural marginalization.
+CRISIS stands for Culture, Resilience, Intervention, Symptomatology, Interpersonal/Intergroup engagement, and Structural marginalization.

 Teaching Interests

-Dr. McField has taught various Undergraduate and Graduate classes, including Intellectual Assessment, Personality Assessment, Ethics and Cognitive Treatment, Tests and Measures, Introduction to Counseling, etc. As an Assistant Professor at Texas State University, Dr. McField teaches Psychology of Human Diversity.
+Dr. McField has taught various Undergraduate and graduate courses, including Intellectual Assessment, Personality Assessment, Ethics and Cognitive Treatment, Tests and Measures, and Introduction to Counseling.
+As an Assistant Professor at Texas State University, Dr. McField teaches Psychology of Human Diversity and Psychopathology.